-For the 2018 award, the nominee MUST be:
+For the 2024 award, the nominee MUST be:

-- Working in any area of neural control of movement (broadly defined).
+- Working in any area of neural control of movement (broadly defined)

-- No more than 10 years from the receipt of their doctoral degree as of January 1, 2018.*
+- No more than 10 years from the receipt of their doctoral degree as of January 1, 2024*

-- A current member of NCM.
+- A current and active member of NCM

-- Nominated by another individual (no self nominations will be accepted).*An extension of the 10-year limit of up to two years will be given to applicants who have been granted an institutionally approved childbearing or parental leave.
+*An extension of the 10-year limit of up to two years will be given to applicants who have been granted an institutionally approved childbearing or parental leave.
 Similarly, the residency and clinical internship years during medical or Clinical Psychology training will not be counted against the 10 year limit.
 In these circumstances, documentation from the appropriate department head or institutional official will be required with the application in order for eligibility to be determined.

 The following materials are required for nomination:

-- Nominee’s CV, including their contact information.
+- Nominee’s CV, including their contact information

-- Nomination statement from the nominator.
+- Nomination statement from the nominator

 The nominator should send all documents as a single pdf to Michelle Smith at Podium Conference Services.
 If there are difficulties sending the second reference letter it can be sent separately but must be received before the deadline.